codingcatgirl/choo/docs/transit/start.rst

       "name": "Essen Hauptbahnhof"
     }]

 Now we pass this data to the API.
-For this, start the transit command line interface using:
+For this, start the choo command line interface using:

 .. code-block:: none

-    ./transit --cli
+    ./choo --cli

 Set the data format (second line is the answer):